If you'd like to receive

 Morris Dancing

 The Winter Solabration is a celebration of the Winter Solstice in music and dance.
 Solstice Dancers The dance consists of traditional American community dances — contras, squares, and a few circle and couple dances — all carefully taught and walked through so that all can participate.
-At the beginning of the evening there is wassail and community singing for everyone, followed by a guest performing group (Gaitani this year).
-Then there’s storytelling, more dancing, a Grand March, and other special performances throughout the evening, which include the sword dancers (doing the English rapper sword dance), a mummer’s play, the Maroon Bells Morris Dancers, and a special surprise event.
+At the beginning of the evening there is wassail and community singing for everyone.
+Then there’s storytelling, a Grand March, dancing for all, and other special performances throughout the evening, including a mummer’s play, and the Maroon Bells Morris Dancers.

 We loved the feast, and we did it for three years, but we soon realized what a huge amount of work it was.
 Thirty years ago, everyone bought a color-coded ticket with a recipe printed on the back.
 They made that dish and brought it to the event.
 If you prepared the mushroom casserole, for instance, a volunteer heated it in a microwave, and then put it in a chaffing dish and served it, along with all the other (presumably identical) mushroom casseroles.
 The organizers bought enough Cornish game hens for everyone, then got volunteers to thaw, split, and cook them, and they were served with Sauce L’Orange.
 Yummy!!
 But a totally huge amount of work requiring an entire fleet of volunteers.
 And then the clean-up!
 Cleaning the chafing dishes and silverware (you can’t have plasticware at a feast!) and packing them all up for a volunteer to return to the rental company.
 Cleaning all the casserole dishes and getting them returned to the owners (volunteers labeling and washing).
 Etc, etc, (whew!), etc.